daattali/shinycodeviewer/README.md

 # shinycodeviewer

-View and edit a series of code chunks with syntax highlighting in Shiny
+View and edit a series of code chunks with syntax highlighting in Shiny.
+Usually a code chunk is a single line of code, but a code chunk can be multiple lines if you want to allow interactions (add/modify/delete a code chunk) that should operate on multiple lines together.

-### Example 1: Allow editing all lines, skip first 2 lines, use automatic actions
+### Example 1: Allow editing all chunks, skip first 2 chunks, use automatic actions

 ```r
 library(shiny)